-And if this particular coffee joint weren’t so conveniently en route to the office, I’d have probably switched my caffeine go-to-place a long time ago.
+And if this particular coffee joint wasn’t conveniently en route to the office, I’d have probably switched my caffeine go-to-place a long time ago.

-Now believe it or not, this barista actually has an equivalent in the online support community.
+Now, this barista has an equivalent in the online support community.

 Good customer service is key for your business growth, yes.
 But just customer support isn’t enough.